-Waking up with a sore neck is not the way you want to start your day.
+Waking up with a sore neck is not how you want to start your day.
 It can quickly bring on a bad mood and make simple movements, like turning your head, painful.

-In this article we’ll take a closer look at what you can do to put an end to your morning neck pain.
+In this article, we’ll take a closer look at the causes of morning neck pain and what you can do to feel better.